Community Grant Opportunity for Nonprofits Supporting Disability-Focused Initiatives

 Projects must:

-• Provide detailed example(s) of the project and goals
+- Provide clear examples of the proposed activities and defined goals

-• Address community needs or enhance residents’ quality of life
+- Address specific community needs or enhance the quality of life for residents with disabilities

-• Be designed for low or no maintenance
+- Be designed for low or no ongoing maintenance

-• Be completed within the grant timeline of one (1) year from award
+- Be completed within one (1) year of the grant award

-• Match or exceed the total grant amount requested through volunteer time, in-kind donations, or financial contributions
+- Match or exceed the requested grant amount through volunteer time, in-kind donations, or financial contributions

 Good Standing Requirement for Florida Nonprofits